weaveworks/weave/site/plugin.md

 store, but the first part of [Getting Started with Docker Multi-host Networking][docker-net] should point the way.

-Note that in the case of multiple docker networks, all containers are on the same virtual network but Docker allocates their addresses on different subnets so they cannot talk to each other directly.
+Note that in the case of multiple networks using the `weave` driver, all containers are on the same virtual network but Docker allocates their addresses on different subnets so they cannot talk to each other directly.